12 DRIVING FORCES®

 Driven by opportunities to learn, acquire knowledge and the discovery of truth.

-Driven by completing tasks for the greater good, with little expectation of personal return.
+Driven by completing tasks with little expectation of personal return.

 Driven by practical results, maximizing both efficiency and returns for their investments of time, talent, energy and resources.